-Ninety Bos indicus weaner steers (180 kg average live weight [LW]) were allocated to one of 10 nutritional diets (9 steers/diet) to evaluate develop a growth response growth curves for Brahman steers fed diets containing increasing amounts of cassava tuber with two alternative protein sources.
-The base cassava mixture included: 97 per cent cassava tuber, 2 per cent urea and 1 per cent trace mineral mix (on a dry matter basis) and was included at either 31, 38, 45, 55 or 62 per cent of the diet.
-The remainder of the diet was either soya bean meal or cavalcade hay (Figure 1).
+Twenty Bos indicus weaner steers (178 kg average live weight [LW]) were allocated to one of 4 nutritional diets (5 steers/diet) to evaluate develop growth response growth curves for Brahman steers fed diets containing increasing amounts of cassava tuber with two alternative protein sources.
+The base cassava mixture included: 97% cassava tuber, 2% urea and 1% trace mineral mix (on a dry matter basis).
+The total rations for each treatment (T) were as follows:

-Treatment diets will be fed at 0.5 per cent of LW initially and incrementally increased by 0.5 per cent LW every three days until day 15.
-After that, cassava rations will be fed ad libitum until the end of the experiment (77 days).
-Treatment rations and hay intakes will be measured daily.
-LWG was calculated by the difference in LW between start and end of the experiment, which was recorded following a 12 hour feed and water curfew.
-Rumen pH will be measured before feeding on the final day of the experiment.
+The experiment was conducted at the Katherine Research Station, NT, and steers remained in the same individual pen throughout the experiment with water available at all times.
+Treatment diets were fed at 0.5% of LW initially and incrementally increased by 0.5% LW every three days until day 15 after which cassava rations were fed ad libitum until the end of the experiment (29 days).
+Treatment rations and hay intakes were measured daily.
+Liveweight gain (LWG) was calculated by the difference in LW between start and end of the experiment, which were recorded following a 12 h feed and water curfew.
+Rumen pH was measured prior to feeding on the final day of the experiment.

 NT Country Hour Interview March 2020 (starting at 19:25)